arijitsinha80/hid-sp18-405/swagger/README.md

-# Cloud and Big Data Rest Service with Swagger
+# Reproducible Cloud and Big Data Rest Service with Swagger

 ## Notes For Instructors
-Below are the files that I modified or used which are not given by Swagger CodeGen
+This is the directory for reproducable Reset Service with Swagger.
+The Initial Swagger assignment is moved to directory Swagger_old
 * The yaml file I used is in

         hid-sp18-405/swagger/nlp.yaml

-* I modified the file default_controller at
+* The default_controller is at

-        hid-sp18-405/swagger/server/nlp/flaskConnexion/swagger_server/controllers/default_controller.py
+        hid-sp18-405/swagger/default_controller.py

-* The nlp related modules are called from
+* The nlp related modules (which are used in the default_controller.py) are called from

 	  	hid-sp18-405/swagger/nlps/

-To install these modules, please cd to the above directory and run:
+* To install these modules, please cd to the above directory and run:

  		python setup.py install

+* The reproducibility can be achieved by using the Make file:
+    - make clean -- removes the code generated

+    - make service -- creates the swagger service from the yaml file and places the controllers in the appropriate directory

+    - make start  -- starts the service

+    - make stop -- stops the service

+    - make test -- executes a number of tests against the service

 ## Service Descprition